Municipalidad-de-Las-Heras/Docs/Writerside/topics/4-Install-Wordpress.md

 Now SELinux will permit WordPress to make outgoing network connections to check for updates and install plugins.

-To ensure that Wordpress does not block the network connection we will add the following line to the `wp-config.php` file:
+To ensure that WordPress does not block the network connection, we will add the following line to the `wp-config.php` file:

 ```bash
 sudo nano /var/www/html/wordpress/wp-config.php